-Our future work will focus on issues present in the current version of RDP.
-In particular, we plan to address the TTLproblem, extend the protocol to alleviate the issue with multiple CPs being routed over the same link and to test the new timeout formula discussed in the previous section.
-Another important issue that needs to be dealt with is the behavior of RDP in the presence of churn.
+Our future work will focus on issues regarding performance improvement of the current version of RDP.
+In particular, we plan to address the TTL-problem, extend the protocol to alleviate the issue with multiple CPs being routed over the same link and to test the new timeout formula.
+Another important issue is the behavior of RDP in the presence of churn.

-Additionally, we intend to run the simulation on different types of topologies (e. g., Waxman and hierarchical topologies).
+Additionally, we intend to run the simulation on different types of topologies (e. g. , Waxman and hierarchical topologies).
 Also, we plan to observe the protocol behavior in the presence of session arrivals and session durations generated by long-range dependence processes.
-This may provide additional clues on how to improve RDP's performance.
+We expect that these results will provide additional clues on how to improve RDP's performance.
 When the protocol reaches maturity we plan to test it in a live environment such as PlanetLab.